 Sometimes women are not sure what they want to do about their pregnancies.
-Pregnancy support options, provides you with evidence-based medical education about your newly discovered pregnancy.
-This evidence-based medical education can help YOU decide what YOU want to do.
+Pregnancy support options and education, provides you with evidence-based medical education about your newly discovered pregnancy.
+This evidence-based medical education can help you decide what youwant to do.
 This is done in a non-judgmental way so you can make the best decision for your own life.

-When you come into Marin Pregnancy Clinic you will receive a FREE of charge pregnancy test.
+When you come into Marin Pregnancy Clinic you will receive a FREE of charge pregnancy test that is done here at the clinic.
 If you would like to come to our clinic, you can make an appointment through our appointment link.
 Our pregnancy testing takes about 20 minutes.

-You must seriously weigh each choice - parenting, abortion, and adoption, while looking at the immediate as well as long-term consequences before you decide.
+You must seriously weigh each choice - parenting, abortion, and adoption, while looking at the immediate consequences as well as long-term ones before you decide.

 Parenting - You can choose to raise your child.
 This may seem daunting, especially if you are single.
-Marin Pregnancy Clinic can help you with necessities for raising a baby, including various types of services and referrals - medical, maternity and infant clothing, housing, financial, and other services.
+Marin Pregnancy Clinic can help you with education and some necessities for raising a baby, including various types of services and referrals - medical, maternity, and infant clothing, housing, financial, and other services.

 Abortion - Abortion is the termination of a pregnancy and can be induced or spontaneous (miscarriage).
 There are two types of induced abortions: medical and surgical.

-Our professional medical staff can answer your questions about pregnancy, abortion, adoption, and other related health issues.
-The first step is to confirm your pregnancy by coming in, making an appointment through our link.
+Our professional medical staff can educate you and answer your questions about pregnancy, abortion, adoption, and other related health issues.
+The first step is to confirm your pregnancy is by coming into the clinic, making an appointment through our link, calling our phone, or texting.

 Possible complications & risks of abortion